radwankakar/infrastructure/docs/how-we-work/README.md

 * Feedback from user research sessions
 * Feedback from operational issues
+* Deadlines for compliance requirements
+* Requests from application teams

 A digest of the meeting will be provided to stakeholders as necessary.